-Offering context-aware customer service helpdesk features, Zoho Desk is one of the leading cloud help tools on the market.
-Receive requests and respond to them across platforms without breaking your stride, all the while compiling valuable customer data onto a single easy-to-use platform.
+Offering a context-aware customer service help desk, Zoho Desk is one of the leading cloud help tools on the market.
+Receive requests and respond to them across platforms without breaking your stride, all while compiling valuable customer data into a single easy-to-use platform.

-The Zoho Desk free plan allows up to three agents, and includes basic features like email ticketing, private knowledge base, and mobile app.
-But the most popular plan, chosen by 50% of its users, is the $23/month per agent Professional Plan, which also has multi-department ticketing, round robin ticket assignment, and automatic time tracking.
+Zoho Desk’s free plan allows up to three agents and includes basic features like email ticketing, a private knowledge base, and a mobile app.
+But the most popular plan—chosen by 50 percent of its users—is the $23 per month per agent Professional plan, which also has multi-department ticketing, round-robin ticket assignment, and automatic time tracking.

 - Help center theme gallery

 - Zia (an AI-powered assistant)